maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 The Hildon menu, where we can see all installed applications that have .desktop entries was expanded with a `submenu
 <https://github.com/maemo-leste/hildon-desktop/commit/604d1167860d5750fffe097de121bd7a3e2885f7>`_
-that now also shows all "non-hildonized" packages that come from upstream.
+that now also shows all "non-hildonized" packages which come from upstream.
 These can be found in the "Debian" submenu by touching the Debian icon.

 .. image:: /images/debian-menu-1.png